-‘For me the attraction of Peninsula’s programme was the fact you are actually living and breathing the school experience from day one!
+‘For me the attraction of Peninsula’s ITT programme was the fact you are actually living and breathing the school experience from day one!
 The framework that is in place at Penrice and the links to Plymouth University give you the support and guidance that you need and as long as you’re not afraid to roll your sleeves up and immerse yourself in school life then this is definitely the best way to experience all that the teaching profession has to offer.
 It’s the end of the first half term and it’s quite scary to see how much I have developed in such a short time, Peninsula give you the tools to succeed and the feedback to constantly improve.
 I’d definitely recommend this route to anyone who is seriously considering entering the wonderfully challenging world of teaching.’

 Pete, Geography Trainee

 ‘After graduating from the University of Exeter it was clear that I wanted to pursue a career in teaching within the south-west.
-The Peninsula course provided this opportunity and its unique school based Initial Teacher Training programme combined placements within Cornish schools with support from leading educational professionals.
+The Peninsula Teaching School provided this opportunity and its unique school based Initial Teacher Training programme combined placements within outstanding Cornish schools with support from leading educational professionals.
 The most valuable aspect of this programme, by far, is spending the majority of my time training within the classroom being supported by inspirational teachers.
-There is also a wide variety of support, from mentors in placement schools to coaches within the teaching school, all of whom guide trainees to become outstanding teachers.
+There is also a wide variety of support, from mentors in placement schools to coaches within the teaching school alliance, all of whom guide trainees to become outstanding teachers.
 I feel privileged to be undertaking my teacher training within Cornwall, after all, how many geography teachers can take their students for a lesson on the local beach?’

 Dan, Geography Trainee